Learning, Pedagogy and Assessment

 Its aims range from the general (full development of

-the human being via liberal education) to the narrower
+the human being via liberal education) to the

-specifics of vocational education (the imparting and
+narrower specifics of vocational education (the

 It is the method and practice of teaching, especially